-For over 15 years Lalande Personal Injury Lawyers have been representing critical injury victims.
-As a part of our practice, we represent many injured victims who have developed return-to-work problems, job re-entry issues, rehabilitation issues, work burnout, depression in the workplace, harassment, and discriminatory work environments.
+Since 2003 Matt Lalande has been representing victims terribly hurt by others.
+As a part of our practice, we represent many victims who get fired, have return-to-work problems, job re-entry issues, rehabilitation issues, work burnout, depression in the workplace, harassment, and discriminatory work environments.
 As a result, we have developed extensive trial experience assisting employees who have been wrongfully terminated.

 What is wrongful dismissal all about?
 Unfortunately, many people have a misconception about what wrongful dismissal and severance mean.
 To determine whether you have been terminated in an improper (or illegal) fashion, you should understand the basics of what it means to be terminated from a job in Ontario.
 A Hamilton wrongful dismissal lawyer from our firm in Hamilton can paint a clearer picture for you.

 An employer in Ontario has the full and total right to terminate a contract of employment of indefinite hiring if the employer pays the employee appropriate notice.
 In Ontario, the Ministry of Labour prescribes minimum standards with respect to what employers must comply with.
 These minimum standards address employer obligations, including pregnancy and parental leave, wages, hours of work, overtime, and termination.
 Ontario’s Employment Standards Act mandates that employers are not to terminate an employee’s employment unless they pay that employee termination pay equal to his or her regular wages that he or she would have earned during the notice period.
 The employer must continue to provide the employee’s benefits, including pension, during the statutory notice period.

 It is important to understand that termination pay is an amount paid by an employer pursuant to minimum standards legislation — it is not severance pay, nor is it compensation for wrongful dismissal.
 If you’re confused about the difference, reach out to a Hamilton wrongful termination lawyer.